Meagherq/apim-lab-terraform/apim-lab/3-addingApis/apimanagement-3-1.md

   ![Terraform APIM Star Wars API and Operations](../../assets/images/tf-module-3-add-star-wars-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the Star Wars API and its operations.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the Star Wars API and its operations.

 ### Access Star Wars API from Developer Portal